Zum Inhalt springen

 Finetuning remains valuable for domain-specific language styles or highly specialized tasks.
 For accessing current, enterprise-internal knowledge bases, RAG is the more pragmatic and cost-effective path.

 A production-grade RAG system consists of two pipelines: the Indexing Pipeline (data preparation) and the Retrieval Pipeline (data retrieval and answer generation).
+Key takeaway: both pipelines must be designed together from the start.
+Misalignment between how you index data and how you retrieve it is the most common source of poor answer quality.

 Indexing Pipeline